 Barrett's esophagus is a complication of chronic gastroesophageal reflux disease (GERD), primarily in white men.
 GERD is a disease in which there is reflux of acidic fluid from the stomach into the esophagus (the swallowing tube).
-It most commonly causes heartburn.
+GERD most commonly causes heartburn.

 There are two requirements for the diagnosis of Barrett's esophagus.
 The requirements necessitate an endoscopy of the esophagus.
-During endoscopy, a long flexible tube with a light and camera at its tip (an endoscope) is inserted through the mouth and into the esophagus to view and biopsy (sample tissue from) the lining of the esophagus.
+During endoscopy, a long flexible tube with a light and camera at its tip (an endoscope) is inserted through the mouth and down into the esophagus to view and biopsy (sample tissue from) the lining of the esophagus.
 The two requirements are:

-- At endoscopy, an abnormal pink lining should be seen as replacing the normal whitish lining of the esophagus.
+- At endoscopy, an abnormal pink or salmon-colored lining should be seen as replacing the normal whitish lining of the esophagus.
 This abnormal lining extends a short distance (usually less than 2.5 inches) up the esophagus from the gastroesophageal junction (the GE junction, which is where the esophagus joins the stomach).

 - Microscopic evaluation of the biopsy of this abnormal lining should shows that the normal lining cells of the esophagus have been replaced by intestinal type lining cells, including mucus-producing cells called goblet cells.
 Other cells also are present, some of which resemble cells that line the stomach.
 However, if intestinal goblet cells are not present, the diagnosis of Barrett's esophagus should not be made.